 This module provides a critical analysis of the citizenship and participation of older people.
 It covers contemporary debates about human rights, social justice, equality, inclusion and discrimination in relation to older people.
 It also explores competing discourses around service user involvement and ways of ensuring that the diverse voices of older people are heard at all levels of policy and decision making in practice.

+This module discusses medical and social models of disability and the significance of the Disability Movement as a new social movement.
 This module critically assesses the development of contemporary social policies and their impact upon disabled people.
-Such policies are formulated within the precepts of prevailing political philosophies.
+Such policies are formulated within the precepts of prevailing political and social philosophies.
 Accordingly, the lives of disabled people have been greatly affected by changes in political and social policies over time.
 The advent of human rights and anti-discrimination legislation for disabled people along with other groups of ¿protected characteristics¿ has been borne out of a struggle that is not yet over.
-The module discusses medical and social models of disability and the significance of the Disability Movement.